udeaghad/Basic-Bank-App/README.md

   - RAVEN_SECRET
   - ENVIRONMENT = test(Set this to run integraton testing)
 - Create your database and connect it on the knexfile.ts
-  - Go to the file `/src/data/createDB.ts
-  - Update the file with your MySql details
   - Run `npm run createDB`
 - Run `npm run migrate` to migrate the table columns and their properties to your database
 - Run `npm run dev` to start the application